| Civil Defense Radiation Detection Survey Meters, Geiger Counters and Dosimeters FAQ with wholesale, retail & calibration sources! |

 Rad and Rem can all be considered

-equivalent.
+equivalent, especially in an emergency.
 The exposure rates you'll usually see will be expressed simply in terms of

 roentgen (R) or